Danzo0l/express-blog/README.md

 #### Run servise

-Install dependenses: command `npm install`.
+Install dependencies command `npm install`.
 For run web-server run: `npm run dev`, if a successful launch in the terminal will be displayed
 `Server started on http://127.0.0.1:8000`
 If the service successfully connects to the database, you will see a message: